cap-js/docs/java/observability.md

 [Open Telemetry](https://opentelemetry.io/) is an Open Source framework for observability in cloud applications.
 Applications can collect signals (distributed traces and metrics) and send them to observability front ends that offer a wide set of capabilities to analyze the current state or failures of an application.
 On SAP BTP, for example, the  [SAP BTP Cloud Logging service](https://help.sap.com/docs/cloud-logging) is offered as a front end for these purposes.

-CAP Java applications can easily be configured to connect to SAP BTP Cloud Logging Service.
-By attaching the [Open Telemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) to the CAP Java application, the application automatically benefits from the following features:
+CAP Java applications can easily be configured to connect to SAP BTP Cloud Logging Service or Dynatrace.
+In your CAP Java application, you configure one of these services inside the Open Telemetry configuration.
+Then the application automatically benefits from the following features:

 - Out-of-the-box traces and metrics by auto-instrumented [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks)
 - Additional traces for CAP-specific capabilities
 - Automatic forwarding of telemetry signals (logs, traces, or metrics) to SAP BTP Cloud Logging or Dynatrace
 - Full setup of Open Telemetry relevant configuration, including span hierarchy and Open Telemetry collectors

-Spans and traces that are produced out of the box include HTTP requests as well as CAP-specific Request Context and ChangeSet Context.
-Metrics that are automatically provided include standard JVM metrics, like CPU and memory utilization.
+Spans and traces that are produced out of the box, include HTTP requests as well as CAP-specific execution of CQN statements or individual requests inside an OData $batch request.
+Metrics that are automatically provided, include standard JVM metrics like CPU and memory utilization.

 In addition, it's possible to add manual instrumentations using the [Open Telemetry Java API](https://opentelemetry.io/docs/instrumentation/java/manual/), for example, in a custom event handler.

 <img src="./assets/screenshot_otel_trace.png" width="500px" class="mute-dark" alt="This graphic shows several spans, which conclude a trace of a single HTTP request, including the time they're opened and closed.">

-#### Configuration { #open-telemetry-configuration }
+#### Configuration of CLoud Logging Service { #open-telemetry-configuration-cls }

+Open Telemetry support using SAP BTP Cloud Logging Service leverages the [Open Telemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) which needs to be attached to the CAP Java application.
+The following steps describe how this can be done:

 1) Bind your CAP Java application to a service instance of `cloud-logging`.
 On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing `ingest_otlp` as additional configuration parameter.
 The following snippet shows an example how to add this to a _mta.yaml_ descriptor:
     ```yaml